cmaster25/Oneshot-For-3DS/README.md

 Here's how to get Oneshot to Work on your 3DS:
 First of all you need to have a Modded 3DS or else it wont work.
-1. download EasyRPG 3DS by going to the main site: https://easyrpg.org/player/downloads/ tab on "other" at the 0.7.0 "Sword" version and download the CIA File
+1. download EasyRPG 3DS by going to the main site: https://easyrpg.org/player/downloads/ tab on "other" at the 0.7.0 "Sword" version and download "Nintendo 3DS (CIA)"
 2. download the Oneshot folder: Now on the github with release 1.1.0!
 3. install the EasyRPG.Cia file to your 3DS.
 4. make a folder called easyRPG-player inside the SD/3ds folder and place